You are here

-Glennon Doyle Melton is the #1 New York Times bestselling author of Love Warrior, which was chosen as one of Oprah’s Book Club picks for 2016, as well as the inspiring and hilarious New York Times bestseller, Carry On, Warrior.
+Glennon Doyle is the #1 New York Times bestselling author of Love Warrior, which was chosen as one of Oprah’s Book Club picks for 2016, as well as the inspiring and hilarious New York Times bestseller, Carry On, Warrior.
 Glennon is the founder of Momastery, an on-line community where millions of readers meet each week to experience her shameless and laugh-out-loud funny essays about faith, freedom, addiction, recovery, motherhood and serving the marginalized.
 She is a speaker, activist, and the creator and president of Together Rising, a non-profit organization that has raised seven million dollars for families around the world through “Love Flash Mobs,” which have revolutionized online giving. *Glennon will be speaking at a special evening event on Thursday, June 15.
-Admission is included in conference registrations, but individual tickets to the event are sold out.
+Admission is included in conference registrations, and individual tickets to the event can be purchased.

 Doreen Gentzler anchors News4 at 6 and News4 for the Washington, D.C.
 NBC affiliate (NBC4).
 She also serves as the station’s medical reporter, filing cutting-edge health reports for all of the station’s newscasts.
 For more than 25 years, Gentzler has anchored with Jim Vance, making them one of the longest-tenured anchor teams in the country.
 She spent several years honing her reporting and anchoring skills in Chattanooga, Charlotte, Cleveland, and finally Philadelphia at WCAU before joining NBC4 in 1989.
 Gentzler is also the spokesperson for the station's health-related community outreach activities such as the annual NBC4 Health and Fitness Expo.
 Gentzler has won three local Emmy awards for reporting and anchoring as well as three other Emmy awards for news writing and reporting while in Cleveland.
 Doreen will be the Emcee at the 2017 Media Awards Luncheon on June 15th.